Little Miss Skoolie

 How we replaced a rusty beam in the bus

 Every vehicle needs a good backbone and in this case, our rig has two: One for the truck itself, the factory frame, and two, the coach frame that supports the bus structure.
 The truck frame, though a little surface-rusty, is quite solid and probably heavier than my Miata.
 The bus frame, though, as we saw in the last post, was, well, not so much.
-While we
+Here's how

 Rusty Beam Tetris: Like Operation, but with a Skoolie